Lost Creek Production

 On August 2, 2013, the Company began production activities at its Lost Creek Project.
 Innovative design and development have focused on employee and environmental safety, water management practices, and advanced instrumentation monitoring and data capture.
-First sales of Lost Creek yellowcake were made in December 2013 and during the second quarter of 2015, Lost Creek achieved the milestone of producing its one millionth pound of U3O8 since production activities began.
+First sales of Lost Creek yellowcake were made in December 2013.
+Since production activities began, Lost Creek production has totaled 2.7 million pounds.

 Lost Creek Property Resource Estimate

 The Lost Creek Property represents the composite of six individual contiguous Projects: Lost Creek Project, LC East Project, LC West Project, LC North Project, LC South Project and EN Project.
 The fully licensed and operating Lost Creek Project is considered the core project while the others are collectively referred to as the Adjoining Projects.
 The Adjoining Projects were acquired by the Company as exploration targets to provide resources supplemental to those recognized at the Lost Creek Project.
 Most were initially viewed as stand-alone projects but expanded over time such that collectively they represent a contiguous block of land along with the Lost Creek Project.